Sussex Spaniel vs Swedish Vallhund: Complete Comparison (2026)

 Health and Lifespan Comparison

 Sussex Spaniel has a typical lifespan of 13-15 years, while Swedish Vallhund lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Sussex Spaniel is predisposed to Orthopedic Conditions, Heart Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Swedish Vallhund faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Sussex Spaniel is predisposed to orthopedic problems, Heart Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Swedish Vallhund faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
 Sussex Spaniel has 3 documented predispositions compared to 2 for Swedish Vallhund, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health